COHEN - Baltimore Jewish Times

-On April 9, 2019, Elaine Cohen (nee Statter), loving wife of the late Saul L. Cohen; cherished mother of Mark S. Cohen, Janet and Richard Trosch and the late Barbara Cohen; devoted grandmother of Jeffrey, Lauren and Emily Trosch, Britt Cohen and the late Brianna Rose Cohen.
+On April 12, 2019, Sheila Cohen (nee Chiat), beloved wife of the late William Cohen; cherished mother of Lauren (Marc) Freeman and Jonathan Cohen; dear sister of Joyce (Stanley) Winakur and the late Lee (Nancy) Chiat; adored grandmother of Alexa Freeman and Madison Mobley; also survived by loving nieces, nephews, cousins, other loving family and dear friends.

-Services at SOL LEVINSON & BROS., INC., 8900 Reisterstown Road, at Mount Wilson Lane, on Friday, April 12, at 1 p.m.
-Interment at Baltimore Hebrew Cemetery, Berrymans Lane.
+Funeral services and interment will be held at United Hebrew Cemetery, 3901 Washington Blvd. on Monday, April 15, at 2 p.m.
 Please omit flowers.
-Contributions in her memory may be sent to The Associated: Jewish Community Federation of Baltimore, 101 W. Mt.
-Royal Ave., Baltimore, MD 21201.
-In mourning at 11629 St Davids Lane, Lutherville, MD 21093, Friday following the interment, then Sunday starting at 1 p.m. with services at 7 p.m.
+Contributions in her memory may be sent to ACCO (Ari’s Bears), 6880 Distribution Dr., Beltsville, MD 20705.
+In mourning at 3011 Fallstaff Road, Unit#204, Baltimore, MD, 21209, immediately following interment with a service at 7 p.m.

 Leave a Reply